palletops/lein-shorthand/README.md

-The `:inject-ns` will eagerly load all the namespaces of vars that you inject, which can increase your REPL start-up time, and increase the number of naamespaces that are loaded in your REPL but not used in your projects.
+The `:inject-ns` will eagerly load all the namespaces of vars that you inject, which can increase your REPL start-up time, and increase the number of namespaces that are loaded in your REPL but not used in your projects.

 You can make the injection happen lazily, on first use, by using the